kilroy-code/distributed-security/docs/implementation.md

 ### Encrypting for Members

 Cryptographic systems regularly use the same keypair to directly represent an _identity_ such as a user or a role within an organization, regardless of what machine was used or who in that role used it.
-This requires the unencrypted key to be stored in multiple places for use and to guard against loss, which then of course presents opportunities for the keys to be co-opted.
+This requires the unencrypted key to be stored in multiple places for end-to-end encryption use at those machines, and to guard against loss, which if simply copied would then of course would present opportunities for the keys to be co-opted.

 Distributed-Security takes a different approach, in which a key set is only ever externally seen _encrypted_.
 It is encrypted in such a way that it can be read by any of the entity's constituent members, _proven by their own keypairs_.
 This is done in MultiKrypto by extending the above [hybrid encryption](#hybrid-encryption) with sets of member keys.